 The pendulum is the simplest mechanical system you can model.
 This system contains two rigid bodies, a link and a fixed pivot, connected by a revolute joint.
-In this tutorial, you model and simulate this system using the custom link block you created in Model Simple Link.
-A Revolute Joint block represents the joint connecting the link to the fixed pivot.
+In this tutorial, you model and simulate a pendulum using the custom link block you created in Model Simple Link.
+A Revolute Joint block provides the rotational degree of freedom between the link and the world frame.

 At the MATLAB® command line, enter smnew.
 The SimMechanics™ block library and a new model open up.

 In the model, delete all blocks except Solver Configuration, World Frame, and Mechanism Configuration.

 Drag the custom Link block into the model.

 This is the block you created in the tutorial Model Simple Link.

 Drag the following SimMechanics blocks into the model.